 - Each farmer in Chatham-Kent produces enough to feed 120 people.

 - There are over 2,000 farms, which account for 4% of Ontario's total farms.

 - Greenhouses in Chatham-Kent now account for 370 acres or about 9% of Ontario's total greenhouse area.

 - We are home to the University of Guelph Ridgetown Campus, a vital and growing research centre for our agriculture sector.

 With over 370 acres of greenhouse currently operating in Chatham-Kent, our growers lead the way in finding opportunities to reduce operating costs and increase yields.
 In Chatham-Kent, it's about relationships and developing partnerships for new possibilities.
 A collaboration between Truly Green (tomato producer) and GreenField Global will see a "first of its kind in North America" solution.
 Truly Green will use surplus heat and carbon dioxide from the GreenField facility.
 Eventually Truly Green will be a 90-acre complex with over 200 employees and through this new collaboration will establish their facility with a "Negative Carbon Footprint" – Truly Green!

 Chatham-Kent Economic Development is working with Federal, Provincial, and industry partners to develop a sustainable growth plan with ideal infrastructure planned upfront to meet the needs of the future.

-Sport & Commercial Fishing Industry
+Sport and Commercial Fishing Industry

 Over 80% of commercial fishing in Ontario occurs in Lake Erie, which is the warmest and most productive of the Great Lakes.
-Perch, yellow pickerel (walleye) and whitefish account for the majority of the fish caught and represents 84% of the commercial fish landings.
+Perch, yellow pickerel (walleye) and whitefish account for the majority of the fish caught and represent 84% of the commercial fish landings.